News

 The full opinion and summary of the case can be read here: https://www.iowacourts.gov/courtcases/12533/embed/CourtAppealsOpinion.

-Neglecting to address liens at the start of settlement is taking an unnecessary risk.
-Working with an experienced lien resolution group will often produce faster response times and outstanding resolution results.
-This is due in part to familiarity with the various lien processes, having lien holder contacts on file, use of electronic portals and secure email systems of recovery agents, use of proprietary diagnosis review software.
-Knowing which remedies may be available when, and how to best use the facts of cases in favor of the injured party when applicable.
+Working with an experienced lien resolution group will often produce faster response times and more money into your injured clients’ pockets.
+Happier clients are more likely to refer your firm more business.
+Lien Resolution practitioners have familiarity with the various lien processes, have lien holder contacts on file, use electronic portals and secure email systems of recovery agents, often use proprietary diagnosis review software, and should know which remedies may be available when, and how to best help the attorney analyze facts and factors of cases in favor of the injured party when applicable.

 Medivest can help you navigate through the complexities of lien resolution while you work toward a desired settlement outcome.
 Call us to today to speak to one of our highly trained settlement consultants for a free lien case consultation.
 For more information about Medivest or to refer a case, please call 877.725.2467 | Monday – Friday 8 am to 5 pm EST.